 It’s not that common to find but this was the first Thai dish I ever tried back when I was 9 years old and living in Hampshire.
 It’s served as an appetiser in some restaurants.
 It’s basically flavoured minced pork on fried bread, so kind of like sesame prawn toast, but better!
 Dipped into some plum sauce, it’s fantastic!

 21. Catfish Salad

 One of the more unusual ways to eat fish and not really like the conventional salads we think of.
 For a start, it’s not healthy at all.
 This salad involved frying the fish out of the fish!
 It’s a super crispy fish dish.
 It’s hard to describe but you get this more for the texture than anything else.
 Probably best enjoyed with Som Tam and Sticky Rice.

 The Thais love their pork; it’s everywhere you go!
 This dish is essentially a slow-cooked pork stew.
 The flavour is intense and is served with plenty of sauce.
 Definitely worth a try.

 In fact, you can get most meats on a stick in Thailand.
 Almost every street or neighbourhood has some kind of street food seller with a makeshift barbecue on wheels.
 You can find pork balls, sausages, chicken, fish balls, various insides, and our recommendation, squid.

-They use a squid which is barbecued and then served up with a spoonful chilli sauce.
-The result is a slightly chewy on the outside, yet tender in the middle fishy meat with an incredibly more-ish sauce. (see Raj try it for the first time here).
+They use a squid which is barbecued and then served up with a spoonful of chilli sauce.
+The result is slightly chewy on the outside, yet tender in the middle fishy meat with an incredibly more-ish sauce. (see Raj try it for the first time here).

 That’s our list so far!
 It should keep you going for a while when you’re in Thailand.
 And if you see any of it at your local Thai restaurant, give ’em a go!